IBM/automation-ibmcloud-infra-openshift/1-quickstart/README.md

 ## Automation

-### Prerequisites
+## Prerequisites

-1. Have access to an IBM Cloud Account.
-An Enterprise account is best for workload isolation but this terraform can be run in a Pay Go account as well.
+1. Have access to an IBM Cloud Account, Enterprise account is best for workload isolation but if you only have a Pay Go account this set of terraform can be run in that level of account.

-2. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.

-    ```shell
-    brew install docker colima
-    colima start
-    ```
+2. At this time the most reliable way of running this automation is with Terraform in your local machine either through a bootstrapped docker image or Virtual Machine.
+We provide both a [container image](https://github.com/cloud-native-toolkit/image-cli-tools) and a virtual machine [cloud-init](https://github.com/cloud-native-toolkit/sre-utilities/blob/main/cloud-init/cli-tools.yaml) script that have all the common SRE tools installed.

+We recommend using Docker Desktop if choosing the container image method, and Multipass if choosing the virtual machine method.
+Detailed instructions for downloading and configuring both Docker Desktop and Multipass can be found in [RUNTIMES.md](./RUNTIMES.md)

 ### Setup